Tyrannical Teen Hogg Tries to Extort $1 Million From Publix

 Tyrant teen David Hogg is demanding $1 million from Publix supermarket and an anti-NRA pledge.
 Who the hay does this bully think he is?
 Was he raised by tyrants too?

-Publix is a major supermarket chain in Florida and they support a candidate [Adam Putnam] who supports the NRA.
-This all boils down to him being a typical extremist Democrat who thinks he has the right to order everyone around based on his belief system.
+Publix is a major grocery store chain in Florida and they support a candidate [Adam Putnam] who supports the NRA.
+This all boils down to Hogg being a typical extremist Democrat who thinks he has the right to order everyone around based on his belief system.

 Hogg also called for a ‘die-in’ protest at the Publix stores.